MastarCheeze/study-notes/chemistry/answer-bank.md

 Oxidation layer on surface

+### Why copper used for wires

+Unreactive

+### Why aluminium used for overhead cables

+-   Low density
+-   Good conductor of electricity

 ### Uses of ammonium nitrate / ammonium phosphate

 Synthetic fertiliser

+### Uses of sulfur dioxide

+Bleach wood pulp

 <br><br>

 # Paper 6

+> ### Question 4
+>
+> -   Apparatus
+> -   Specific amount of substance
+> -   Specific concentration of acid/alkali
+> -   Specific temperature

 ### How can reliability of experiment be confirmed